Workday/canvas-kit/API_PATTERN_GUIDELINES.md

 ```
 /**
-  * If true, set the Checkbox to disabled.
+  * If true, set the Checkbox to the disabled state.
   * @default false
   */
 disabled?: boolean;